 Meet the Rabbi

 - High Holy Days: Jewish students at Davidson College are welcome to observe and celebrate the High Holy Days on campus with Temple Kol Tikvah of Lake Norman (Reform).
 Services are free and open to the Davidson College community, and no tickets are required.
-If students wish to connect with a different synagogue, Rabbi Lipper and the Chaplains' Office will help make those arrangements.
+If students wish to connect with a different synagogue, Rabbi Diamond and the Chaplains' Office will help make those arrangements.

 Temple Kol Tikvah The town of Davidson is home to Temple Kol Tikvah of Lake Norman, a congregation affiliated with the Reform Movement.
 Students can participate fully in the life of the congregation and have opportunities to teach in the Sunday school.